 Colorado College is one of four institutions engaged in new exploration of the world’s largest ice shelf, the Ross Ice Shelf in Antarctica.
 Characterization of the crust and bedrock geology beneath the Shelf has long been hindered by the presence of the thick ice sheet and ocean upon which it rests.
 To characterize the ice-ocean-continent system, ROSETTA-Ice undertook airborne geophysical surveys over three seasons.
 Data collected include gravity, magnetics, radar, LiDAR, and more.
 The LC-130 aircraft were flown by the New York Air National Guard and supported by McMurdo Station personnel and logistics.
 GNS Science, New Zealand, and the US Geological Survey contributed instruments and scientific staff.

 Training of young scientists is an integral part of the multi-institution program.
 From Colorado College, Alec Lockett, a 2016 geology graduate, participated in the 2016 and 2017 field data collection.
 Check out his blog, posted during his weeks based in McMurdo Station.
 Scott Springer, of Earth Space Research, also has an informative and well-illustrated blog, with fresh and spirited views of Antarctica.
-Matt Tankersley, a 2018 graduate, used new aeromagnetics data to interpret crustal structure beneath Ross Ice Shelf, with some results to be presented at AGU in 2018.
-Zoe Krauss, a senior Physics major, is refining this work, by modeling potential fields data along flight line profiles.
+Matt Tankersley, a 2018 graduate, used new aeromagnetics data to interpret crustal structure beneath Ross Ice Shelf, with results presented at AGU in 2018.
+Zoe Krauss, a senior Physics major, refined this work, by modeling potential fields data along flight line profiles.
 CC undergrad investigators Skye Keeshin and Gina Jozef helped to unveil the first high resolution radargrams of Ross Ice Shelf, with key findings presented at WAIS 2017.
+Sarah Packard used shallow ice radar profiles for a focused study of rifts in the ice shelf and Jonny Norwine [See updates on current status of ROSETTA-Ice student investigators, at the bottom of this page.]

 The ROSETTA-Ice Ross Ice Shelf project is funded by NSF Antarctic Integrated Systems Science [AISS] – The four-year collaboration involves earth science investigators from Colorado College, Scripps Oceanographic Institute/U. C. San Diego , Earth and Space Research Foundation and Lamont Doherty Earth Observatory of Columbia University, and affiliated institutions including Otago University.
 For abstract of scientific aims from funded NSF proposal, click here.